Joshua-Joseph/AllCart-TinkerHub/allcart/README.md

 ## How to configure
 1. Set up VS Code or Android Studio.
 2. If using VS Code, install the flutter extensions.
-3. Clone the repository git clone
+3. Clone the repository "git clone https://github.com/Joshua-Joseph/AllCart-TinkerHub.git"

 ## How to Run
 Instructions for running
+1. Go to Run --> Start Debugging
+2. Make sure your phone is connected or your emulator is running
+3. The app opens up in your phone/emulator.
+4. The apk can be directly installed on your phone by clicking on the link provided for apk.